 -Responsorial Psalms are meant to be sung so in the absence of a cantor or psalmist, read this part in a melodic manner.

 -Alleluia before the Gospel and Amen after the doxology are meant to be sung so sing these, if at all possible when serving Sunday masses.
-Otherwise, turn off your mic and sing to yourself to encourage the congregation to sing.
-However, during weekdays, SSAP discourages any singing.
+If you don’t feel confident singing, turn off your mic while singing to encourage the congregation to sing along with the choir.
+However, during weekdays, avoid any singing.

--Prayers of the Faithful are like your own personal prayers and may be read the way you would say your prayers to the Lord.
+-Prayers of the Faithful are to be read the way you would say your own prayers to the Lord.
+Give the congregation 10-15 seconds for their personal intentions.

-Come at least 20 minutes before your assigned mass to make the necessary preparations…
+Come at least 20 minutes before your assigned mass to make these necessary preparations:

 As Sunday Commentator:

 -assign (properly dressed) gift offerors

--check microphone if working and make height adjustments
+-check microphone if working and make height adjustment while it is “off”

 -confirm name of the Presider – say hello to the presider/ask visiting priests for any necessary introduction

 -ask the choir/cantor, if any:

-which “Alleluia” they are singing (preferably no other lyrics besides Alleluia so as to allow us to lead the congregation in reciting the verse before the Gospel) and which prayers they will sing to prepare you to omit recitation of those prayers.
+which “Alleluia” they are singing (preferably no other lyrics besides Alleluia so as to allow us to lead the congregation in reciting the verse before the Gospel) and ask which prayers they will sing to prepare you to omit recitation of those prayers.

--check microphone if working – make height adjustments while it is “off”
+-check microphone if working – make height adjustment while it is “off”

--check if ambo has the current Sambuhay and Daily Missal/Lectionary is on the correct page or readings and any other prayers needed, otherwise, request the Sacristan to provide them.
+-check if ambo has the current Sambuhay and if Daily Missal/Lectionary is on the correct page or readings and any other prayers needed are there.
+Otherwise, request the Sacristan to provide them.

 Be aware of the changes for the applicable liturgical season: